 2. Witness and mileage fees shall be tendered at the time of service consistent with C.R.C.P.
 45(b), except as otherwise set forth in these Rules.

 a.
 Incorporation by Reference.
 C.R.C.P.
 45(b) incorporated by reference in Rules 5(I)(1) and (2) includes only the version that was in effect as of July 2023, and does not include any later amendments or editions.
 C.R.C.P.
-45(b) is available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+45(b) is available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, [1707 Cole Boulevard, Suite 300, Golden, Colorado 80401][Deleted:].
 C.R.C.P.
 45(b) is also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

-3. For cases under §§ 42-2-126 and 42-2-127.7, C.R.S., subpoenas for law enforcement officers must be served at least five (5) calendar days prior to the start date and time of the hearing; all other subpoenas must be served at least 48 hours prior to the hearing.
+3. For cases under §§ 42-2-126 [Deleted: ]42-2-127.7[, and 42-2-127.9] C.R.S., subpoenas for law enforcement officers must be served at least five (5) calendar days prior to the start date and time of the hearing; all other subpoenas must be served at least 48 hours prior to the hearing.

 4. Proof of Service is acceptable if the form incorporated within the subpoena issued by the Hearing Officer is fully completed, or an affidavit containing that same information and the case number, time, date, and location of the hearing is provided.
 Any affidavit of service must contain sufficient information, including the name and contact information for the witness, to match it to the corresponding subpoena.